6 Little Known Perks of Attending an International Medical School

-Benefits of going to an international medical school
+6 benefits of attending an international medical school

 1. You’ll see a wider variety of illnesses

-Attending a medical school in a different country can help you become more familiar with the local health concerns, which may be significantly different from the ones you’re used to seeing.
-You can see some stark differences by browsing different country profiles on the World Health Organization’s website.
+Attending a medical school abroad can help you become more familiar with health concerns that may be significantly different from the ones you’re used to seeing.
+Browsing different country profiles on the World Health Organization’s websitereveals some stark differences.

 2. You’ll learn about different health care systems

-“I now have a unique insight into how different models of health care function — their advantages and disadvantages,” Dr. Gouda says.
+“I now have a unique insight into how different models of health care function—their advantages and disadvantages,” Dr. Gouda says.
+He also adds, “Working and learning in different health care systems gives you a unique perspective on conventional problems that we face in medicine.”

 “Working and learning in different health care systems gives you a unique perspective on conventional problems that we face in medicine.”